 Multiples are nearly always recommended to have continuous monitoring during labour, even when they haven’t been induced.
 Your midwife will strap a belt with small pads and sensors onto your tummy to assess your babies’ heartbeats and the intensity and frequency of contractions.
 You should still be able to move into different positions as you labour.
 If external monitors can’t clearly pick up two separate heartbeats (sometimes this is difficult if they are very close), the first baby can be monitored internally using a fetal scalp electrode attached to the babies’ scalp.

 The first stage of labour consists of uterine contractions that push the babies head down into the pelvis and open the cervix.
 Once it is 10cm dilated, you are ready for the second stage: pushing them out.
 Some hospitals will automatically transfer you to an operating theatre at this point.
-The benefit of being in the operating theatre is there is a bigger space to accommodate the larger team present at a multiple birth and there is quick access to surgery if it is needed during the delivery.
+The benefit of being in the operating theatre is there is a bigger space to accommodate the larger team present at a twin or more birth and there is quick access to surgery if it is needed during the delivery.
 The drawback is moving during labour and being in a relatively more clinical and noisy environment than most delivery rooms.
 The number of people in the room or theatre will vary, but usually includes an obstetrician, anaesthetist, two midwives, one paediatrician for each baby, as well as students and junior staff.
 If you feel strongly that you don’t want lots of people present, ask for all non-essential staff to wait outside the room until they are needed.
 The essential staff will include the obstetrician, midwives and paediatricians and they may require assistance from the others for some of their tasks.

 It can take anything up to two hours to deliver the first baby.
 Sometimes mothers are encouraged to give birth on their backs.
 It’s worth discussing your options on different birth positions and hospital policy beforehand.
 With support from your midwives, it is possible to deliver twins safely in different positions, including standing, squatting and on all fours.